ThinkParQ/beegfs-csi-driver/docs/deployment.md

 Currently the only tested and supported container orchestrator (CO) for the BeeGFS CSI driver is Kubernetes.
 Notes in the General Configuration section below would apply to other COs if supported.
-For Kubernetes the preferred method to apply desired BeeGFS Client configuration is using a Kubernetes ConfigMap.
+For Kubernetes the preferred method to apply desired BeeGFS Client configuration is using a Kubernetes ConfigMap and Secret, as described in [Kubernetes Configuration](#kubernetes-configuration).

 ### General Configuration

 The driver is ready to be used right out of the box, but many environments may either require or benefit from additional configuration.

-The driver loads a configuration file on startup (specified by the `--config-path` parameter) which it uses as a template to create the necessary configuration files to properly mount a BeeGFS file system.
+The driver loads a configuration file on startup which it uses as a template to create the necessary configuration files to properly mount a BeeGFS file system.
 A beegfs-client.conf file does NOT ship with the driver, so it applies the values defined in its configuration file on top of the default beegfs-client.conf that ships with each BeeGFS distribution.
 Each `config` section may optionally contain parameters that override previous sections.

+NOTE: The configuration file is specified by the `--config-path` command line argument.
+For Kubernetes, the deployment manifests handle this automatically.

 Depending on the topology of your cluster, some nodes MAY need different configuration than others.
 This requirement can be handled in one of two ways: